240241/Mycollege/README.md

 # Mycollege
-This is my git repository
+This is my git repository.
+Author- Asmita Acharya.